ceteongvanness/eventdemo/Global AI Bootcamp SG Lab/README.md

 #### Without Coding

-1. Go to [Microsoft Flow](https://flow.microsoft.com/en-us/) and sign in without Microsoft account (outlook/hotmail etc).
+1. Go to [Microsoft Flow](https://flow.microsoft.com/en-us/) and sign in with Microsoft account (outlook/hotmail etc).

 2. Choose your **country/region** and click on **Get started** button.